gem/oq-engine/doc/getting-started/installation-instructions/slurm.md

 of nodes which is too large you can have one of the following:

-1. an error "You can use at most N nodes"; N depends on the configuration chosen your system administrator and can be inferred from the parameters in the openquake.cfg file as `max_cores / num_cores`;
+1. an error "You can use at most N nodes"; N depends on the configuration chosen by your system administrator and can be inferred from the parameters in the openquake.cfg file as `max_cores / num_cores`;
    for instance for `max_cores=1024` and `num_cores=128` you would have `N=8`